dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1045](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1045): Do not pass types by reference

-Passing types by reference (using out or ref) requires experience with pointers, understanding how value types and reference types differ, and handling methods that have multiple return values.
-Also, the difference between out and ref parameters is not widely understood.
+Passing types by reference (using 'out' or 'ref') requires experience with pointers, understanding how value types and reference types differ, and handling methods that have multiple return values.
+Also, the difference between 'out' and 'ref' parameters is not widely understood.

 |Item|Value|
 |-|-|